awsdocs/aws-control-tower-guide/doc_source/roles-how.md

 # How AWS Control Tower works with roles to create and manage accounts<a name="roles-how"></a>

 In general, roles are a part of identity and access management \(IAM\) in AWS\.
-Refer to [Permissions Required to Use the AWS Control Tower Console](access-control-managing-permissions.md#additional-console-required-permissions) for information about the roles required by AWS Control Tower\.
 For general information about IAM and roles in AWS, see [ the IAM roles topic in the *AWS IAM User Guide*](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html)\.

+For specific information about the roles required to use the AWS Control Tower console, see [Permissions Required to Use the AWS Control Tower Console](access-control-managing-permissions.md#additional-console-required-permissions)\.

-## Roles and account creation<a name="roles-and-accont-creation"></a>
+## Roles and account creation<a name="roles-and-account-creation"></a>

 AWS Control Tower creates a customer's account by calling the `CreateAccount` API of AWS Organizations\.
 When AWS Organizations creates this account, it creates a role within that account, which AWS Control Tower names by passing in a parameter to the API\.
 The name of the role is `AWSControlTowerExecution`\.